senserf/picos/README.txt

     Changed (and debugged) the handling of the so-called pin (pulse) monitor, aka counter and notifier.
 Read section 6.6 from the manual (version 0.65).

+R080412A:

+    Fixed a memory leak caused by not cleaned packet payloads.
+The argument of udaemon now allows you to specify the host as well as the port, e.g.,

+		udaemon sheerness.cs.ualberta.ca:4431
+		udaemon sheerness.cs.ualberta.ca	(default port)
+		udaemon sheerness.cs.ualberta.ca:	(same thing)
+		udaemon 5533				(localhost)
+		udaemon :5533				(same thing)